haim0n/spotify-to-mp3-python/README.md

 I just put "Testing" for both.

 The next section is "Redirect URIs", which is a bit more important.
 You can put anything here, but I'd recommend putting `http://localhost:8888/callback`.

-This is because the script uses the `spotipy` library, which uses the `localhost` URL to authenticate with Spotify.
+The script won't be using this URL, but it's necessary to put something here.

 Make sure to check "I understand and agree with Spotify's Developer Terms of Service and Design Guidelines" and click "Create".